Evvy/evvy.github.io/minecraft/index.md

 Think of it like this:
 * Minecraft server = the “game engine running the world”
 * Plugin = something that hooks *into* that engine and says:
->“Hey, when THIS happens, I want to do THAT”
+    >"Hey, when THIS happens, I want to do THAT"

 ## 🧠 Key Concept #1 — Event
 An **event** is something that happens in the game.